-Shortly after the first pioneers arrived in Macon County mills were built to grind their harvests of grain.
-One of the first was Miller’s Mill.
-The mill and its dam were probably built sometime between 1836 and 1839 on land that was bought by members of the Miller Family and Elisha Freeman in 1836.
-It is not known how long the mill operated but by 1902 only the dam remained.
+Shortly after arriving in Macon County, pioneers built mills to grind their harvests of grain.
+Miller’s Mill was one of the first.
+The mill and its dam were probably built between 1836 and 1839 on land that was bought by members of the Miller Family and Elisha Freeman in 1836.
+It is not known how long the mill operated, but by 1902 only the dam remained.
 Archaeological searches found metal and wooden pieces of the mill and dam in the riverbed.
-These artifacts helped confirm the location of the mill and dam and gave clues on their probable designs.
+These artifacts confirm the location of the mill and dam, and give clues to their probable designs.

-The Sangamon River in the 1800s, just like today, was shallow and flowed slowly except during floods.
+Like today, the Sangamon River in the 1800s was shallow and flowed slowly except during floods.
 Due to this, the mill needed a dam that could accommodate shallow water and low riverbanks.
 The dam was made by staking large pieces of timber to the river bottom anchored by large rocks.
-This dam formed a long millpond upriver to power the mill’s water wheel which in turn spun the millstones to grind the grain.
+This dam formed a long millpond upriver to power the mill’s water wheel which in turn spun the millstones to grind grain.
 Most “low head” or shallow river mills in Illinois used a tub waterwheel which spun horizontally like a merry-go-round.

-Today Miller’s Mill is gone but when the river is very low, traces of its dam can be seen.
+Today Miller’s Mill is gone but when the river is low, you can see traces of its dam.
 Any time of year is a great time to visit the Miller’s Mill Overlook by taking a hike along the River Trail.
 At the overlook you will find a bench to relax and a kiosk with more information about the mill.